xxodaisy/assignment-1/README.md

 WHERE `Rank` = 1
 ORDER BY `Total_Sales` DESC;
 ```
+✅ Insight: Helps businesses customize marketing strategies for different cities.

+### 4️⃣ What is the Average Profit Per Order?

-4. answering question number 4 about average profit from each order
+This query calculates the average profit for each order.

 ```sql
 SELECT
     `Order_ID`,